Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Methods

 \item $d_1,\dots d_N$: Due times, where $d_n$ is the due time for the job that has arrival time $a_n$

 \item $x_{1},\dots x_{N}$: Processing times, where $x_{n}$ is the processing time of the job with index $n$.

-\item $p$: fixed penalty (cost) if a job is late;
+\item $p$: fixed penalty (cost) if a job is tardy;

-\item $q$: Lateness penalty coefficient if a job is late.
-For example, if job $n$ arrives at time $d_n+t$, then the lateness penalty for that job is $qt$ (this is in addition to the fixed penalty $p$).
+\item $q$: Tardiness penalty coefficient if a job is tardy.
+For example, if job $n$ arrives at time $d_n+t$, then the tardiness penalty for that job is $qt$ (this is in addition to the fixed penalty $p$).

 \end{itemize}

 \textbf{\textit{Variables: }}